-For those who didn’t want to get tipsy and kept a normal gallery decorum there were also non-alcoholic cocktails.
-This wasn’t by any means your everyday gallery though, so of course there was also edible cocktail flavoured perfumes too!
+For those who didn’t want to get tipsy and kept a normal gallery decorum, there were also non-alcoholic cocktails.
+This wasn’t by any means your everyday gallery though.
+So, of course, there was also edible cocktail flavoured perfumes too!

 The Elusive box?!

-Our favourite part of the gallery was the elusive red box placed in the centre of the room.
+Our favourite part of the pop-up gallery was the elusive red box placed in the centre of the room.
 As we made our way around the other artwork, we kept noticing people heading in and out and wondered what was going on.

 At least there weren’t any night buses involved.

 Unfortunately, this event was a temporary pop-up and has now finished but Smith & Sinclair love a good pop up.
 For the impatient times between their pop-ups, they also do great alcoholic sweets, which are equivalent to half a shot each… result!